baozi-technology/baozi-web/content/16-11-2019/index.md

 As explained earlier, proprietary softwares can have hidden functionalities, but a book or a movie cannot hide itself.

 Stallman said in a conference, ["the price is a side issue, I don't care at all!"](https://youtu.be/n9YDz-Iwgyw?t=322).
 I strongly disagree.
-This is exactly why most people don't make Free Softwares.
+This is exactly why lot of people don't make Free Softwares.
 Stallman then takes the example of GNU Emacs, a Free software he sold in the past, but that was when barely 10% of the global population had access to the internet.
 You don't see many Free Software sold nowadays.
 You even witness [people getting mad that someone dared selling OpenOffice.org on eBay](https://forum.openoffice.org/en/forum/viewtopic.php?f=49&t=80111).